Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Concluding Remarks

 Given that the DAS setting allows only certain angles between the struts, it is conceivable that including a global rotation (of the input shape) in the optimization could yield even better results than what we achieved here using a fixed global orientation.
 This could, in principle, be integrated into the MIP~\eqref{mip:DCA-Sl0min} by (left-)multiplying each sample point $p_k\in\R^2$ by a rotation matrix

 with variable $\theta\in [0,\pi]$ representing the (counter-clockwise) rotation degree.
 However, the nonlinearities introduced by the sine and cosine functions would further complicate the MIP.
 To keep things linear throughout, one could discretize the range for $\theta$, or perhaps restrict to just a few selected angles such as those occurring in the DAS.
+A simpler, heuristic alternative to such MIP extensions could be to try to estimate a suitable global rotation a priori; for polygonal input shapes, one might, for instance, determine average angles of the input contour's line segments (maybe weighted by segment lengths) and from that determine a rotation angle so that the DAS orientations align better with more input contour parts.
+(One could also manipulate polygonal contours directly, changing angles to more desirable ones; a work in this direction can be found in the squaring of buildings for cartography applications \cite{LokhatTouya2016}.)